 Commercial electric vehicles have seemingly taken a back-row position in the spotlight that is our transition into electrification.
-However, the commercial EV segment is anything but insignificant with a total of over 8 million fleet vehicles currently registered in the U.S. At nearly 800,000 sold annually, the commercial vehicle segment is actually larger than the EV segment as a whole.
+However, the commercial EV segment is anything but insignificant with a total of over 8 million fleet vehicles currently registered in the U.S. At nearly 800,000 sold annually, the commercial vehicle segment is actually larger than the current EV segment as a whole.
 It only makes sense that Ford, a leading brand in the U.S., will bring the first batch of electric fleet vehicles to market.
 The Ford E-Transit and Electric F150 will both look to capitalize in this regard.

 Ford looks to cater directly to commercial electric vehicle buyers as the first OEM to offer both an electric van and electric truck alongside the necessary technology for cost savings and future-proofing.

 Over the last 42 years, Ford has maintained its title as America’s best-selling full-size commercial van brand.
 The Ford E-Transit looks to extend the offering to fleets looking to save money or simply lower their carbon footprints.
 While the vehicle might not cater to all needs, the company has analyzed over 30 million miles of telematics data to understand customer needs and deliver range and payload offerings fit for the average commercial van in the U.S.

 While the Ford E-Transit’s range might seem lackluster at just 126 miles targeted (for the low-roof variant), Ford’s data showed that the average electric commercial van will, on average, drive just 74 miles per day.
 The company claims each variant of the Ford E-Transit will offer a range over 100 miles.